hkraji/weather-widget/README.md

 ##Settings

 All customization is done in `weather.rb` job file.
 You will need to provide [CITY_ID](http://bulk.openweathermap.org/sample/city.list.json.gz) and register with OpenWeatherMap to get [API_KEY](http://openweathermap.org/appid).
-Rest of the settings are well commented in tje code and can be changed, this includes changing climacons icons and colors.
-Contributions on more rich experience with these settings are welcomed.
+Rest of the settings are well commented in the code and can be changed, this includes changing climacons icons and colors.
+Any contributions to more rich experience with these settings are welcomed.

 ##Contribution